International Student Financial Policy & Procedures

 See Admissions section of catalog.

-All students applying for an F-1 (student) visa must submit the following:
+After being accepted and making a deposit to GCU, all students applying for an F-1 (student) visa must submit the following:

 - An affidavit of financial support.
 This document must be signed by your sponsor (the person whose name is on the bank statement) and must be stamped by a notary public.

 - Declaration of Finances (Affidavit of Support).
 U.S. visa regulations require that a student’s admission be based upon academic acceptance and satisfactory evidence of adequate funds to meet the expenses involved in the proposed program of study.
 Students must submit documentary evidence of the amount of financial support available from personal resources, family funds, or another sponsor (e.g., an employer or government organization) that will provide funds for their educational and living expenses at Georgian Court University.
 The evidence required depends on the source of financial support.

 - A letter from the student stating that he/she will provide for his/her own expenses;